-In the context of the IPPF/WHR and LSHTM study, Mexfam implemented its 20-hour manual-based CSE curriculum in weekly sessions throughout a semester, to adolescents 14 to 17 years of age, at a Mexico City public technical secondary school.
+In the context of this study, 20-hour manual-based CSE curriculum were implemented in weekly sessions throughout a semester, to adolescents 14 to 17 years of age, at a Mexico City public technical secondary school.
 The curriculum was based on the It's All One Curriculum, developed within the educational series Innovative Model of Operational Re-search in Adolescents and evaluated with the Inside and Out:CSE Assessment Tool.
-The curriculum promotes the integration of human rights, gender-transformative and empowerment approach, and teaching methods that promote critical-thinking [13].
-The course included gender as a cross-cutting theme and topics included un-intended pregnancy, sexuality, contraceptive methods and reproductive health, sexual diversity, relationship skills, prevention of sexually transmitted infections, and gender-based violence.
+The curriculum promotes the integration of human rights, gendertransformative and empowerment approach, and teaching methods that promote critical-thinking [13].
+The course included gen-der as a cross-cutting theme and topics included un-intended pregnancy, sexuality, contraceptive methods and reproductive health, sexual diversity, relationship skills, prevention of sexually transmitted infections, and gender-based violence.